m-bra/upm/doc/6 Commands.md

 For example: `copy gcc@4.8 @4.9` will copy to `gcc@4.9`
 Will `load` the new package at `<package-ident-to>` e.g. the newly created package.

-Use to make local packages global or copy packages between archives.
+Use to make loose packages maintained or copy packages between archives.
 For example: `copy clang ./` will copy clang to `./clang`, e.g. right in front of you :smile:.

 ***